t-sommer/fmi-cloud-tutorial/README.md

 ## Prerequesites

 - a [Google account](https://accounts.google.com/SignUp) to run the Python Notebook on [Google Colab](https://colab.research.google.com/)
+- a clone or local copy of this repository
 - a Conda environment with FMPy to run the Jupyter Notebook locally and create a Web App

 To create the Conda environment